Liberia, Costa Rica: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Be careful to find the right type.
-Many adapters currently available are just plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A and B. Be sure to choose the correct type.
+The vast majority of adapters available online are simply plugs and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most areas.

 Airplane phone mount